-Join Scott Simpson for an in-depth discussion in this video Using a portable Ubuntu Live Disk, part of Up and Running with Ubuntu Desktop Linux.
+Join Scott Simpson for an in-depth discussion in this video Using a portable Ubuntu Live Disk, part of Learning Ubuntu Desktop Linux (2014).

 One of the really neat features of Ubuntu and some other Linux distributions, is that you can run them from a USB stick.
 This is called live mode, and it can be useful if you want to work in your Linux environment, and bypass whatever operating system is installed on the computer you're using.
 Of course, this requires that you are able to restart the computer you're using, and it's almost always slower than running a virtual machine or a native install.
 Before you use a live boot on someone else's hardware, make sure you have permission to do so.
 It also doesn't save your files unless you've specifically set aside space for that, and you can do that with a UNetbootin tool.